Travel Money: How much to budget for your 2026 Indonesian adventure

 Tourist Visa

 We travelled to Indonesia on our New Zealand (Paul) and Australian passports (Sandra) and booked our 30-day electronic Visa on Arrival (eVOA) online via the official visa website.
 This also allowed us to process the 30-day extension online (saving us a trip and lengthy wait at a physical Immigration Office).
-The 30-day eVOA cost us IDR519,500/USD34.29 per person (and the same again for the extension).
+The 30-day eVOA cost us IDR 519,500 per person (and the same for the extension).

 Tourist Taxes and Levies

-Since July 2019, tourists pay an Entrance Fee when visiting Nusa Penida – in our case, that was IDR25,000/USD1.65 per person.
-The entrance fee is charged whether you’re a day visitor or stay on the island for a few days and collected in cash upon arrival on the island as you get off the boat.
+Since July 2019, tourists pay an Entrance Fee when visiting Nusa Penida – in our case, that was IDR25,000 per person.
+The entrance fee is charged whether you’re a day visitor or stay on the island for a few days, and is collected in cash upon arrival on the island as you get off the boat.
 Since July 2023, it is also mandatory to pay an additional Retribution Tax if you dive, snorkel or swim in the Nusa Penida Marine Protection Area.

-In February 2024, Bali also introduced an International Tourist Levy, requiring foreign visitors to pay IDR150,000/USD9.90 per person per visit.
+In February 2024, Bali also introduced an International Tourist Levy, requiring foreign visitors to pay IDR 150,000 per person per visit.
 We recommend you pay the Bali Tourist Levy via the official Bali Government website before arrival.

 Nusa Penida Boat Transport